 We were in the tasting room of G.H.
 Mumm’s Champagne Cellars in Reims, located in northern France, sipping and comparing the lovely bubbly in our champagne flutes when our guide asked us if we knew about Route 66.
 “Of course,” we said, “as a matter of fact we’ve driven the route.”
 His smiled broadened as he told us that Route 66 is very popular in Europe and many aspire to travel to the U.S. just so they can make the drive.
 Who knew?

 While in Paris

 The clouds drifted away and the sun warmed the skies as we pedaled our way around Paris; it was a fun free-spirited way in which to see the city.
 We stopped pedaling, parked our fat tire bikes and took a lunch break at a park cafe.
 Chatting with those on the tour with us we were asked by a couple from New Zealand, “Do you know about Route 66?”
-Our bike tour guide was an expat from the U.S. and between us we talked briefly about Route 66.
+Our bike tour guide was an expat from the U.S. and between all of us we talked briefly about Route 66.

 Iconic Route 66

 If you ask Abi he’ll tell you it was a lot of driving in nine short days.
 Yep, that’s all we had – nine days, but we made the most of those days.
 At one point on the trip I asked Abi if he felt the trip was life changing and we agreed it was not, but it was very much life illuminating.
 We learned so many lessons while driving across country.